 3. Edinburgh, Scotland

-Named by PETA as the UK’s most vegan-friendly city in 2015, Edinburgh swiped the title from its neighbor Glasgow.
-Edinburgh offers over 20 vegan venues along with a good selection of meat-and-dairy-free options at most other cafes, bars and restaurants.
-Vegans can even try vegan haggis, which is a headliner at Henderson’s — a trail-blazing vegetarian restaurant that has been in business for more than 50 years.
+Named by PETA as the UK’s most vegan-friendly city in 2015, Edinburgh has a wide variety of vegan spots along with cafes, bars, and restaurants that have a good selection of meat-and-dairy-free options.
 Popular food trucks offer baked potatoes topped with everything from chickpea curry to vegan bolognese.
 The Auld Hoose is a popular pub famous for its extensive range of veggie-friendly options, including mammoth portions of nachos made with vegan cheese.
-For upscale vegan dining, try David Bann, where sophisticated dishes such as ravioli stuffed with hazelnuts, red cabbage and thyme come at surprisingly accessible prices.
+For upscale vegan dining, try David Bann, where sophisticated dishes come at surprisingly accessible prices.
 It’s vegetarian rather than all-vegan, but there are loads of vegan options on the menu.

 4. Chennai, India